tanwar-abhi/Sudoku-Game/README.md

 * Thus, to improve the implementation and satisfy the constraint optimization, I implemented the recursive backtracking algorithm.
 Backtracking allows us to retrace our steps and make changes in cells as per the requirement in order to satisfy all constraints of a Sudoku Board.

 * In order for a puzzle to be solvable i.e. have only single solution, the user must be given atleast 17 clues.
-For more details check [Go to Reference section](#Reference).
+For more details check [Reference](#Reference).

 **A Work in progress {current updates}**
 This repository is a work in progress for a text based game of sudoku.